 The jury at a glance

-Erin Barnett, Director of Exhibitions and Collections, International Center of Photography (USA) / Liu Heung Shing, Founder, Shanghai Center of Photography (SCoP) / Brendan Embser, Managing Editor, Aperture (USA) / Emma Lewis, Assistant Curator, Tate (UK) / Isabella van Marle, Head of Exhibitor Relations, Unseen (The Netherlands) / Chair: Mike Trow, editor, photographer, producer (UK)
+Erin Barnett, Director of Exhibitions and Collections, International Center of Photography (USA) / Liu Heung Shing, Founder, Shanghai Center of Photography (SCoP) / Brendan Embser, Managing Editor, Aperture (USA) / Emma Lewis, Assistant Curator, Tate (UK) / Isabella van Marle, Fair Curator at the photography fair, Unseen Amsterdam (The Netherlands) / Chair: Mike Trow, editor, photographer, producer (UK)

 Open, Youth and National Awards competitions